 Guests caught attempting to smuggle alcohol may face fines, confiscation of the alcohol, or even disembarkation.
 Cruise lines may also deny boarding if they suspect guests are bringing excessive alcohol onboard.

 Any alcohol not permitted by the cruise line’s policy and found during embarkation will be confiscated.
-In most cases, these items are not returned.
+In most cases, the cruise line does not return these items.

 Tips for navigating alcohol policies on a cruise ship